|

 Click on the “grips” to edit Space.

-A-3-2-Copying
+A-3-2-Copying Spaces

 When copying a space in a BIM-authoring application the user must

-ensure that the Space Number is updated for the copy so that each Space
+ensure that the Space Number is updated

-Number is unique.
-Vendor –specific instructions are presented
+–specific instructions are presented below.

-below.
-Onuma Planning System™
+Onuma System™

 Spaces are copied by clicking the Add Template Space(s) or Add

-projects that the user has inputted into ONUMA Planning
+user has inputted into ONUMA System™.

 The Modulet is used to navigate through the list of projects.